adap/flower/doc/source/docker/enable-tls.rst

-:og:description: Learn how to enable TLS for secure communication between Flower components, ensuring encrypted data transmission using PEM-encoded certificates and private keys.
+:og:description: Enable TLS in Flower for secure communication with encrypted data transmission using PEM-encoded certificates and private keys.
 .. meta::
-    :description: Learn how to enable TLS for secure communication between Flower components, ensuring encrypted data transmission using PEM-encoded certificates and private keys.
+    :description: Enable TLS in Flower for secure communication with encrypted data transmission using PEM-encoded certificates and private keys.

 Enable TLS for Secure Connections
 =================================